pxzlz-ctrl/Crossover4Free/README.md

 ## Requirements

 1. A brain
-2. Crossover must be runned at least 1 time on your machine.
+2. Crossover must have run at least one time on your machine.
 3. [PrefsEditor](https://macdownload.informer.com/prefs-editor/download/)

 ## Usage